 Important Beach Tip for Cruise Travelers

 Cruise lines often sell expensive beach excursions that take you to the same beaches taxis already serve.
 Many travelers pay $80–$120 per person for short beach tours that limit flexibility and reduce your actual time on the sand.
-Meanwhile, Antigua’s best beaches — including Dickenson Bay, Fort James Beach, Runaway Bay, and Deep Bay — are incredibly easy to reach on your own.
+Meanwhile, the island’s best beaches — including Cane Garden Bay, Brewers Bay, Smuggler’s Cove, and Long Bay Beach — are easy to reach on your own.

 If your goal is beach time, taking a taxi is almost always the smartest option.
 You’ll save money, enjoy more freedom, and choose the beach that fits your day instead of being rushed by an excursion schedule.

-Tortola offers a great mix of nature, adventure, culture, and sailing, so it’s easy to find an excursion that fits your perfect shore day.
+The island offers a great mix of nature adventure culture and sailing, which makes it easy to find an excursion that fits your perfect shore day.
 Many tours begin close to the cruise port, and most last only a few hours.
-Moreover, the island’s calm water and short travel distances make these experiences ideal for cruise visitors.
+Moreover, calm water and short travel distances make these experiences ideal for cruise visitors.

 Magic Mangrove Paddle in Beef Island Lagoon